Hong Kong–Macau relations: History

-Hong Kong and Macau are located at the east and the west sides of the Pearl River Delta respectively, with a close distance of about 64 km in between.
-Hong Kong and Macau bilateral relations could be traced back to the Middle Neolithic.
-Both Hong Kong and Macau were under the influence of the same type of Neolithic culture.
+Hong Kong and Macau are located at the east and west sides of the Pearl River Delta respectively, with a close distance of about 64 km in between.
+During the Middle Neolithic era, the areas now identified as Hong Kong and Macau were the same type of Neolithic culture.
 Tools and ornaments used by both places show tight relationship in idea and trade between the two.
-Hong Kong became the first European colony in East Asia for being occupied by the Portuguese Empire as Tamão in the early 16th Century.
-The Portuguese were defeated by the Ming Empire in Hong Kong in 1521, and eventually took Macau as their settlement at the Pearl River Estuary as a replacement.
-Macau had stood long as the most important European entrepot in East Asia since the 17th Century.
-Only when Hong Kong fell into the British hands in the early 1840s, did Macau begin to face regional competition from a more open and free British Hong Kong.
+Hong Kong became the first European colony in East Asia occupied by the Portuguese Empire as Tamão in the early 16th Century.
+The Portuguese were defeated by the Ming Empire in Hong Kong in 1521, and eventually took Macau as their settlement at the Pearl River Estuary as a replacement in 1557 until 1999.
+Macau has stood as the most important European entrepot in East Asia since the 17th Century.
+Only when Hong Kong fell into British hands in 1841 until the handover in 1997, did Macau begin to face regional competition from a more open and free British Hong Kong.
 Since then, Hong Kong and Macau have competed and cooperated as commercial centres in the Pearl River Estuary.
 Eventually Hong Kong developed as one of the busiest entrepots and financial centres while Macau became a world gambling capital.
 In 2018, a fixed-link connecting Hong Kong and Macau opened—the Hong Kong–Zhuhai–Macau Bridge.

 Trade

-As at 2015, Macau is Hong Kong's second largest export destination, occupying 6.1% of Hong Kong's total exports.
-The amount of export totaled USD 8.4B, with broadcasting equipment, jewellery, and precious metal watches as the major products.
+As of 2015, Macau is Hong Kong's second largest export destination, occupying 6.1% of Hong Kong's total exports.
+The amount of export totaled US$8.4B, with broadcasting equipment, jewellery, and precious metal watches as the major products.
 On the other hand, Hong Kong is Macau's largest export destination.
-Totaled USD 774M, with precious metal watches, jewelry, trunks and cases as the major trading products, the exports to the Hong Kong forms 53% of Macau's total exports.
+Exports to Hong Kong totaled US$774M, with precious metal watches, jewelry, trunks and cases as the major trading products, forming 53% of Macau's total exports.

-Since 2018, Hong Kong and Macau have been connected via road by the Hong Kong–Zhuhai–Macau Bridge.